 - The Disp pass is made up of a single D channel

 Additional Disparity formats

-To make the ground truth disparities easier to use in a variety of situation, we do provide them in npy (python numpy) and pfm (portable float map) formats as well.
+To make the ground truth disparities easier to use in a variety of situations, we do provide them in npy (python numpy) and pfm (portable float map) formats as well.

 Color managed images

 The Images are in the rgbColormanaged and nirColormanaged folder.
-Each image pair is made up of two images with the same name, but the left or right suffix.
+Each image pair comprises two images with the same name, but the left or right suffix.
 You can open them with any software or library able to read .jpg images

 [EDIT 04-26-2022] Simulation toolkit